SCHOLARSHIP INFORMATION

 1. How to Apply for a Scholarship?

 Please complete the application questions that are found at the bottom of this page.
-If you would prefer to send your application in hard copy, you can find the questions here and either email (preferred) or snail mail your application to April Freier, COAFCC Administrator, 4307 W. 6th St., Greeley, CO 80634-1333.
-Your application must reach April by the deadline date in the program announcement; and you will be notified of the Scholarship Selection Committee’s decision within seven days.
-If you are applying for a partial scholarship to one of the COAFCC annual conferences, regardless whether you receive it; you will still qualify for the Early Bird discount, so long as you register for that conference within five days of notification from the Scholarship Selection Committee.
+Your application must be received by the deadline date in the program announcement, and you will be notified of the Scholarship Selection Committee’s decision within seven days.
+If you are applying for a partial scholarship to one of the COAFCC annual conferences, regardless whether you receive it, you will still qualify for the Early Bird discount, so long as you register for that conference within five days of notification from the Scholarship Selection Committee.

-An applicant may receive a maximum of two educational meeting full scholarships (e.g., NoCo or SoCo dinners), and one annual conference partial scholarship in any two consecutive year period.
+An applicant may receive a maximum of two webinar full scholarships and one annual conference partial scholarship in any two consecutive year period.

 2. How Many Scholarships Can an Applicant Receive?